 Excluded extensions are restricted files that cannot be synchronized to the server.
 The Excluded Extensions policy allows administrators to restrict specific file types in order to accommodate the needs of an organization.
 For example, to restrict a music file, an administrator might add .mp3 to the Excluded Extensions policy, preventing all .mp3 files from syncing to the cloud.
 Note: Temporary and system files and folders are permanently blocked from the system (hard-coded).

-Favorite files are files that have been fully downloaded to an Anchor iOS app.
+Favorite files are files that have been fully downloaded to an X360Sync iOS app.
 The app will be aware of files that are not favorites, but only favorite files will be fully downloaded and available to be edited offline.
 Users can mark files as favorites, or they can unfavorite files, based on space limitations and access needs.

 File and Folder Locking feature